hongwei8sun/hongwei8sun.github.io/_pages/about.md

 # News

 ## 08/31/2024
 I have received a non-compensated faculty position (as an incoming assistant professor) from the University of Hawaii!
-From now on, feel free to contact me at: *hongwei8@hawaii.edu*.
+From now on, feel free to contact me at: *hongwei8@hawaii.edu*. <br />
 <br />

 ## 07/22/2024: <br />